dswd/vpncloud/README.md

 However there are some open issues:

-* Encryption has not been thoroughly reviewed, use with care.
+* Encryption has not been formally reviewed, use with care.
-* The software is not very well tested and the protocol can change.
+* The tests might be missing some corner cases and more field tests would be nice.

 Please feel free to help and contribute code.

 ### Semantic Versioning

 This project uses [semantic versioning](http://semver.org).
 Currently that means that everything can change between versions before 1.0 is finally released.
+However I am considering to release 1.0 soon.